AdobeDocs/journey-optimizer.en/help/using/content-management/multilingual-gs.md

 For any issues or requests for assistance related to your translations, contact the applicable Translation Provider.

+To use Translation feature in Journey Optimizer, you need to assign API to corresponding role.
+[Learn more](https://experienceleague.adobe.com/en/docs/experience-platform/landing/platform-apis/api-authentication#assign-api-to-a-role)

-If you are unable to access the Translation page, you need to enable the Translation feature.
+If you are unable to access the Translation page, you need to enable the Translation feature and be granted **[!UICONTROL Translation service]** related permissions.
+[Learn more](../administration/ootb-permissions.md)

 +++ Learn how to enable the Translation feature